-This course is for all freshmen dance majors.
-Students are instilled with the fundamentals of ballet class protocol and expectations, core strength, correct alignment and a basic command of ballet vocabulary.
+Ballet is taken by all dancers during each year of their 4 year studies, here at LACHSA.
+Students will learn and deepen the fundamentals of classical ballet class protocol and expectations, core strength, correct alignment and a command of ballet vocabulary.
 Class emphasizes a rigorous exploration of coordination, musicality, and movement in small and large groups.
 Students improve in confidence and self-expression through increasingly challenging ballet technique.
 Students will be exposed to injury prevention, ballet history and significant, current ballet artists.